headius/headius.github.io/_posts/2019-09-18-jruby-startup-time-exploration.md

 a concern again.

 In the Ruby world, things are very different.
-Most non-coding development tasks involve running Ruby at a command line, be they installing libraries, generating models, or starting up interactive consoles and application servers.
+Most non-coding development tasks involve running Ruby at a command line, be they installing libraries, generating code, or starting up interactive consoles and application servers.
 Rubyists do the great majority of their work using two tools: an editor, and a terminal.
 And because of this, JRuby needs to have acceptable startup time.